Mahout-ERP/mahout-erp-integration-magento2/README.md

 ## Main Functionalities
-Module for integration with Mahout ERP Cloud
+Magento 2 Module for integration with Mahout ERP Cloud

 ## Installation
 \* = in production please use the `--keep-generated` option